 - Child Development Centers, including preschool and day-care

 - Secondary, including high school and junior college

 - Energy Star For K– School Districts—Program to help school districts track and manage energy use, evaluate facility financial performance and locate energy efficient products and services for use in new school construction.

 - Indoor Air Quality (IAQ) Tools for Schools—Program that provides information on improving air quality through better school design and management practices.

 - Healthy School Environments—Gateway to many programs and resources to help facility managers, school administrators, architects, design engineers, school nurses, parents, teachers and staff prevent and resolve environmental health issues in schools.

 - Department of Energy

-- EnergySmart Schools-Provides information on reducing energy costs through better school design and management practices.
+- EnergySmart Schools—Web-based training on reducing energy costs through better school design and management practices.